niplav/site/microfiction.md

 * "What is here now, when there is no problem to solve"
 * "Think the thought that is nowhere supported"
 * "Be empty of that too"
+* "Awareness is unsullied by the contents that pass through it"

 ### German